 What is MPEG-DASH Streaming to YouTube and Facebook?

-Resi’s MPEG-DASH Social Streaming, powered by the Resi Web Platform, provides ultra-reliable, high-quality video transmission of cutting-edge HEVC content at up to 4K resolution to the popular social and video sharing sites even through significant network instability and packet loss.
+Resi’s MPEG-DASH Social Streaming, powered by the Resi Web Platform, provides ultra-reliable, high-quality video transmission to the popular social and video sharing sites even through significant network instability and packet loss.

 Current Streaming Through RTMP

 RTMP, or Real-Time Messaging Protocol, has historically been the most common protocol utilized for streaming video data over the internet.
 Originally developed by Macromedia for use with Flash, the protocol faces many challenges influencing streaming reliability, including its lack of support for HEVC encoding, inability to transmit at high resolutions, and vulnerability to bandwidth issues.
 Because RTMP transmits as a continuous, single stream of data, low bandwidth may often cause interruptions or complete stream failure.